You are here

-This accelerated degree program (4+1) offers undergraduate majors in Geography and Urban Studies the opportunity to complete their undergraduate degree and a Master’s in Education (M.Ed.) in Urban Education all within 5 years.
-The M.Ed. in Urban Education provides students with an understanding of the social context of urban schools, historical and contemporary school reform efforts, and the relationship between broader social, political, and economic issues and the experiences of students and communities.
+This +1 Accelerated Program offers undergraduate majors in Geography and Urban Studies the opportunity to complete their undergraduate degree and, then, in the year following, a Master’s in Education (MEd) in Urban Education.
+The master's program in Urban Education provides students with an understanding of the social context of urban schools, historical and contemporary school reform efforts, and the relationship between broader social, political, and economic issues and the experiences of students and communities.

 These four graduate courses are to be completed by the end of your senior year and will count towards both your undergraduate and graduate degree program requirements:

 Only students who have been accepted for the +1 Accelerated Program will be able to register for these classes as undergraduates.
 The graduate courses will be coded as undergraduate courses on your undergraduate transcript and undergraduate tuition will be applied.
 After you matriculate into the +1 Accelerated Program, the graduate level indicator will be added to these courses so that they may also count towards your master's degree.

 Linda C. Jones, director of external teacher certification programs and certification coordinatorPhone: 215-204-8011Email: email@example.com

 Lori Shorr, associate professor of Urban Education, is faculty coordinator of the Urban Education program.Phone: 215-204-1950Email: firstname.lastname@example.org